-In spite of these improvements, several metrics suggest that the economy has not regained the ground it had lost.
+In spite of these improvements, several metrics suggest that the labor market has not regained the ground it had lost.
 Compared with the last business cycle peak at the end of 2007, the proportion of the labor force working part-time for economic reasons and the proportion unemployed for more than 27 weeks are still elevated, as are the shares of the working-age population only marginally attached to the labor force or too discouraged to look for work.
-The labor force participation rate among men aged 20 years old or older has fallen faster than that of the population as a whole, and the same is true of those who have only a high school diploma.
-Real average hourly wages for production and nonsupervisory workers have grown more slowly than real output since the end of 2007.
-At the end of 2016, the employment-to-population ratio for Americans aged between 25 and 34 years old was still a full percentage point below where it was at the start of the Great Recession.
-Even among workers older than 25 with a bachelor's degree or higher, the unemployment rate has stopped falling and remains above the rates seen before the recession started.
+The aging of the baby boom cohorts into retirement does not explain the drop in the labor force participation rates for prime-age men and women (age 25-54).
+From 2007 to 2017, the participation rate for prime-age men (aged 20-54) fell 2.2 percentage points from 2007 to 2017, while the rate for prime-age women fell 0.4 percentage point.
+Real average hourly wages for production and nonsupervisory workers have grown only 0.7 percent at an annual rate during the 10 years since 2007.
+In December 2017, the employment-to-population ratio for Americans aged between 25 and 54 years old was still 0.6 percentage point below where it was at the start of the "Great Recession."

-Housing-The housing market continued to bolster the broader economy in 2016.
-House prices, as measured by the Federal Housing Finance Agency's (FHFA) purchase-only index, were 6.2 percent higher in December 2016 than in December 2015, while the S&P-Case Shiller price index (another closely watched measure) estimated the appreciation at 5.5 percent.
+Housing.-The effect of the housing market on the broader economy was mixed in 2017.
+House prices, as measured by the Federal Housing Finance Agency's (FHFA) purchase-only index, were 6.5 percent higher in November 2017 than in November 2016.
 Higher house prices help fortify household balance sheets and support personal consumption expenditures.
-They also encourage further activity in the housing sector.
-Residential fixed investment increased 1.1 percent over the four quarters of 2016.
-The number of housing starts rose from an annual rate of less than 1.2 million in December 2015 to nearly 1.3 million in December 2016, or a 9.9 percent increase.
-Building permits increased 2.2 percent over the same period.
+They also encourage further activity in the housing sector, with sales volumes rising for both new and existing homes.
+Despite the rising house prices, measures of new construction edged up only slightly or were roughly flat.
+The number of housing starts decreased from an annual rate of about 1.33 million in October 2016 to 1.29 million in October 2017.
+Building permits increased 2.4 percent over the same period.
+And residential fixed investment increased 2.3 percent over the four quarters ending in December 2017.

-Some weakness still remains in the housing market, however.
-As of February, while the FHFA index was about 8.0 percent higher than its pre-crisis peak, the S&P-Case Shiller index had only barely regained its previous apex.
-Homeownership rates have steadily declined since the recession began and were near an all-time low at the end of 2016.
+Some weaknesses still remain in the housing market, however.
+As of November 2017, while the FHFA house-price index was about 13.1 percent higher than its pre-crisis peak, the S&P-Case Shiller index was only about 6 percent above its previous apex.
+Homeownership rates steadily declined since the recession began and after matching the lowest rate on record in the middle of 2016, started edging up in 2017.

-Consumption-Consumer spending was a primary driver of growth in 2016, and at close to 70 percent of the economy, it is essential to overall growth.
-Consumption growth was spread over a number of different categories, including motor vehicles and parts (8.6 percent over the four quarters of 2016), furnishings and household equipment (6.1 percent), recreational goods and vehicles (11.3 percent), food and beverages (4.9 percent), and medical care (4.7 percent).
+Consumption.-Consumer spending was a primary driver of demand growth in 2017, growing by 2.8 percent over the four quarters ending December 2017.
+At close to 70 percent of the economy, consumption is essential to overall growth.
+Consumption growth was spread over a number of different categories, including motor vehicles and parts (4.5 percent), furnishings and household equipment (9.5 percent), recreational goods and vehicles (9.3 percent), food and beverages (3.0 percent), medical care (2.6 percent), and financial services and insurance (3.4 percent).